ualberta-mueller-group/MCGS/README.md

 - New games (see `input/info.test`)
   - `cannibal_clobber`
   - `gen_king_dirt`
-- New results in the [MCGS web page](https://ualberta-mueller-group.github.io/MCGS)
+- New results in the [MCGS web page](https://ualberta-mueller-group.github.io/MCGS).
-- New optimizations:
+- New optimizations
   - Impartial wrapper games generate moves by alternating between the moves of `BLACK` and `WHITE`.
     - Use `--no-imp-wrapper-alternate-color` to revert this (will generate all `BLACK` moves followed by all `WHITE` moves).
   - For partisan search algorithms: